The Dirty Secret of SSDs: Embodied Carbon: Strategies to Reduce Storage CO2e

 \subsubsection{Recycling and Reusing Flash Devices}

-We can try to recycle and reuse the MLC devices as low-capacity SLC devices.
-This is primarily because, while MLC devices wear out quickly, they can be morphed into lower capacity SLC or a hybrid storage medium that uses both SLC and MLC devices.
-Unfortunately, from the perspective of a datacenter node or a hand-held device, SLC devices tend to offer significantly lower capacity benefits.
-We argue that given the CAPEX embodied carbon costs of SSD devices, it would be useful to re-employ (or recycle) these morphed SLC SSDs into other storage nodes -- such as those that employ data logging, store dormant container images, etc.
+Recycling and reusing MLC devices as low-capacity SLC devices presents an intriguing prospect.
+This is primarily attributed to the rapid wear-out of MLC devices.
+Through transformation, these devices can potentially function as lower-capacity SLCs or contribute to hybrid storage mediums combining both SLC and MLC technologies.
+Although SLC devices may offer reduced capacity benefits from the standpoint of data centers or hand-held devices, repurposing these morphed SLC SSDs for other storage nodes (e.g., those managing data logging or storing dormant container images) holds promise.